romychab/effects-hilt-plugin/README.md

 you can show toasts, display dialogs, execute navigation commands in a view-model without memory leaks.

+> In general, the plugin allows components with a longer lifecycle to interact with components with a shorter lifecycle without memory leaks.

 ## Prerequisites

 1. Use the latest version of Android Studio.